tomas-skalicky/coin_trading_algorithms__python/README.md

 ## Summary

 The Jupyter Notebook file `broken_supports_algorithm.ipynb` contains a an algorithm based on broken supports.
-The algorithm should buy cheap when other investors are in panic and hence they are selling and the algorithm should sell higher, but still below the broken support.
+The algorithm should buy cheap when other investors are in panic and hence they are selling.
+Then, when the investors have calmed down and the price has risen again and come closer to the broken support, the algorithm should sell.

 The motivation to develop this algorithm was one of the videos of Quickfingers Luc (such as https://www.youtube.com/watch?v=vgcFe_XO_LQ).